Australian Capital Territory in winter 2023

 Notes

-This statement has been prepared based on information available at 10 am on Friday 1 September 2023.
+This statement has been prepared based on information available on Monday 2 December 2024.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from all available years of record, which vary widely from site to site.
 They are not shown for sites with less than 10 years of record, as they cannot then be calculated reliably.